Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 But even when you've spent hours poring over your rota and making sure that you have the right number of people in the right place at the right time, a rota can cause all manner of HR headaches once it's up on the wall.

-Check out these nine common rota complaints and ideas on how to avoid them.
+Look at these nine common rota complaints and ideas on how not just to avoid them, but solve them.

 1. Your rotas are messy or never follow the same format